devgauravjatt/astro5-server-todo-app/README.md

 - User authentication with Better Auth
 - Create, read, update and delete todos
-- Todos are stored in a SQLite database with Drizzle ORM
+- Todos are stored in a Neon database with Drizzle ORM
 - Server side rendering with Astro

 ## <img width="28" src="https://cdn-icons-png.flaticon.com/512/8389/8389176.png" alt="Tech Icon" /> Technologies Used